 1. On February 2, 1848, at the end of the Mexican-American War (1846-1848), Mexico signed the Treaty of Guadalupe Hidalgo, which gave the United States a HUGE chunk of land covering the current states of Nevada, Utah, New Mexico, most of Arizona and Colorado, parts of Oklahoma, Kansas, and Wyoming, and of course, California.

-3. The Revolution of 1848 failed. (in short- The liberal revolutionaries wanted a parliamentary style of government that represented all people.
+3. The Revolution of 1848 failed. (in short, the liberal revolutionaries wanted a parliamentary government that represented all people.
 A restructuring of the whole system.
 The rich aristocrats wanted to keep the status quo, and ultimately, they did…until 1871.)

 Colonies in California

-California was wide open space, not yet parceled up like the east.
+California was a wide open space, not yet parceled up like the East.
 At the time, most land was divided into Land Grants.
-These huge swaths of land were “granted” to retired soldiers by the Spanish and Mexican government to encourage settlers, and act as a form of defense in this vast piece of country.
-(How big? it varied… but most were around 22,500 acres).
+These huge swaths of land were “granted” to retired soldiers by the Spanish and Mexican governments to encourage settlers and act as a form of defense in this vast piece of country.
+(How big?
+It varied, but most were around 22,500 acres).
 One of the concessions of the Treaty of Guadalupe Hidalgo was that ownership of these grants would continue.
-And what was owned, could be sold.
+And what was owned could be sold.

-Quite a few cities in modern California were originally founded by groups of like-minded people or colonies searching for a Utopia.
-In those years after 1850 they settled in San Bernadino, Ontario, Pasadena, and Anaheim.
-The German owned Los Angeles Vineyard Company of Anaheim would become the first of these colonies.
+Quite a few cities in modern California were initially founded by groups of like-minded people or colonies searching for a Utopia.
+In the years after 1850, they settled in San Bernadino, Ontario, Pasadena, and Anaheim.
+The German-owned Los Angeles Vineyard Company of Anaheim would become the first of these colonies.

 The Los Angeles Vineyard Company the beginning of Anaheim’s German History

-After the failed revolution, John Fröhling, a professional flute player from Prussia, landed in San Francisco where he played with the Germania Musical Society.
-According to legend, he and his friend Charles Kohler started a winery because they liked grapes (seriously, they were at a picnic, enjoyed the grapes, and decided they wanted to be in on that business).
-Although neither had any vineyard experience their company was a success!
+After the failed revolution, John Fröhling, a professional flute player from Prussia, landed in San Francisco, where he played with the Germania Musical Society.
+According to the company story, he and his friend Charles Kohler started a winery because they liked grapes (seriously, they were at a picnic, enjoyed the grapes, and decided they wanted to be in on that business).
+Although neither of them had any vineyard experience, their company was a success!
 (All those new people flooding into California were THIRSTY).
-They needed more land to expand the business…and they needed an influx of capital.
+They needed more land to expand the business and they needed an influx of capital.

 And he did.
 28 miles south of Los Angeles he purchased 1165 acres of land from Juan Pacifico Ontiveros near the Santa Ana River, at $2 an acre.